Botspot/Signal-Desktop/README.md

 On Linux ARM64, use the Pi-Apps store to keep it up to date.
 [![badge](https://github.com/Botspot/pi-apps/blob/master/icons/badge.png?raw=true)](https://github.com/Botspot/pi-apps)
+Pi-Apps will monitor this repo for new releases and will request to install new versions from here as they become available.

 ## Ending support for Signal Unofficial on macOS